+Whether you are planning a once-in-a-lifetime pilgrimage to an exotic destination or scheduling the family's annual summer road trip, every detail counts.
 This includes preparing financially and building your vacation savings–perhaps with a certificate of deposit (CD)–to make the most of your vacation.
 Besides, who wants to come back from a trip with loads of debt to pay off?

-The First Step in Your Planning Your Vacation
+The First Step in Planning Your Vacation

 Creating a budget will help you figure out roughly how much you want to save for your vacation.
-Start by accounting for the cost of getting to your destination.
-Next, figure out where you are going stay and for how long.
+Start by accounting for the cost of transportation, lodging and food.
+And don't forget to estimate the costs of extras such as souvenirs and gratuities.

 Choose the Best Saving Method

-The Problem with Using Credit
+The Problem With Using Credit